vdeltat/FastRobots2025/_projects/Lab1b.md

 </code></pre>

 ## Task 4

-Setup a notification handler in Python to receive the string value (the BLEStringCharactersitic in Arduino) from the Artemis board.
-In the callback function, extract the time from the string.
+I set up a notification handler in Python to receive the string value from the Artemis board and extract the time from the string.

 <pre><code class="language-cpp">def notif_handler(uuid, data):
     notif = ble.bytearray_to_string(data)